 Veinwave treatment is a medical procedure for spider veins with no side effects and minimal bruising.
 The benefits of veinwave treatment include less pain, faster treatments and safer results for broken or red veins on the face, legs and arms.
-The procedure can be used on any type of skin because it doesn’t cause loss of pigmentation or skin discolouration.
+The procedure can be used on any type of skin because it doesn’t cause loss of pigmentation or discolouration.

 Historical and Clinical Information